Parralogic/archinstaller/READme.txt

 chmod +x archinstaller.sh #if not already executable ./archinstaller.sh

+NOTE!:Phase 2 is after script terminates and your chrooted in to your base install, run the script again this time with n,N.
 NOTE!
 IF installation was successfull, you just have a base install of arch, no desktop environment, or windowmanager, but no bloat just look up what kind of desktop environment you wish to install and good luck.